john-cd/rust_howto/src/topics/async.md

 }

 // We replace `fn main()` by `async fn main()` and declare which executor runtime we'll use - in this case, Tokio.
-// The runtime crate must be added to Cargo.toml, of course: `tokio = { version = "1", features = ["full"] }`
+// The runtime crate must be added to `Cargo.toml`: `tokio = { version = "1", features = ["full"] }`
-// The #[tokio::main] attribute is a macro that transforms it into a synchronous fn main() that initializes a runtime instance and executes the async main function.
+// Technically, the #[tokio::main] attribute is a macro that transforms it into a synchronous fn main() that initializes a runtime instance and executes the async main function.
 #[tokio::main]
 async fn main() {
     do_something().await; // note: `await` must be called or nothing is executing - Futures are lazy